 At the end of Sam Johnson’s 1998 expedition to Brazil, SC Johnson helped create The Caatinga Association to study and protect this region of Brazil, which plays a vital role in the local ecosphere.
 The gift also was a tribute to Sam’s father, whose original expedition led to the company’s long history of research into the carnaúba palm and its sustainability.

-"The Caatinga Region and people of Brazil are an important part of SC Johnson's history—past and present," said Kelly M. Semrau, Chief Sustainability Officer of SC Johnson.
+"The Caatinga Region and people of Brazil are an important part of SC Johnson's history – past and present", said Kelly M. Semrau, Chief Sustainability Officer of SC Johnson.
 “As a family company, we strive to protect and preserve the environment for future generations, in all corners of the globe.
-Our support of Brazil's Caatinga Region demonstrates that commitment, and also honors our long-standing legacy with Brazil.
-Our support of Brazil's Caatinga Region demonstrates our commitment to protect and preserve the environment for future generations, and also honors our long-standing legacy with Brazil."
+Our support of Brazil's Caatinga Region demonstrates that commitment, and also honours our long-standing legacy with Brazil.
+Our support of Brazil's Caatinga Region demonstrates our commitment to protect and preserve the environment for future generations, and also honours our long-standing legacy with Brazil."

 Protecting Ecosystems with Philanthropy and Policy

 The Caatinga Association’s initial $1.5 million funding from SC Johnson contributed to the preservation and cataloging of more than 2,240 plant and animal species, 340 of which are species unique and exclusive to the Caatinga Region.
 In addition, SC Johnson donated 18,000 acres of Caatinga land to The Nature Conservancy, supporting its environmental conservation efforts in the region.
 Fifteen years later, the Caatinga Association is still considered the leading authority on the region.
 One of its primary roles is to maintain the Serra das Almas Nature Reserve located in Crateus, in the state of Ceará, which is now recognised by UNESCO as Outpost Biosphere Reserve.